-7.1 NATIVE AMERICANS: The physical environment and natural resources of North America influenced the development of the first human settlements and the culture of Native Americans.
+7.1 NATIVE AMERICANS\: The physical environment and natural resources of North America influenced the development of the first human settlements and the culture of Native Americans.
 Native American societies varied across North America.
 (Standards: 1, 2; Themes: ID, MOV, GEO)

-For this document, the term õNative Americansö is used with the understanding it could say õAmerican Indians.ö
+\For this document, the term "Native Americans" is used with the understanding it could say "American Indians."

 - 7.1a Geography and climate influenced the migration and cultural development of Native Americans.
-Native Americans in North America settled into different regions and developed distinct cultures. - > Students will examine theories of human settlement of the Americas. - > Students will compare and contrast different Native American culture groups with a focus on the influence geographic factors had on their development including Sioux and Anasazi. - > Students will examine the various Native American culture groups located within what became New York State including Haudenosaunee (Iroquois), and the influence geographic factors had on their development.
+Native Americans in North America settled into different regions and developed distinct cultures. - > Students will examine theories of human settlement of the Americas. - > Students will compare and contrast different Native American culture groups with a focus on the influence geographic factors had on their development. - > Students will examine the various Native American culture groups located within what became New York State including, and the influence geographic factors had on their development.